xtuml/bridgepoint/doc-bridgepoint/review-minutes/8417_action_dialect_files.dnt.rvm.md

-x- 02  min   KB   4.2      clarify that package contains both Functions and EEs _- 03  min   CS   5.1.2    Note the we still use *.oal for error markers, so this section could conflict x- 04  min   LS   5.1.3    Clarify that the xtext editor is a reference to the MASL editor and not part of this work _- 05  min   BM   5.2      Make this section a link or copy it and add it to our FAQ as "What is a PMC?" x- 06  min   CS   6.3      "created on load," > "created on load;" x- 07  min   BM   6.3      Clarify... does it create all files on first entry, or only the one(s) that are needed? x- 08  min   BM   6        Consider re-ordering the points in this section for readability _- 09  min   BM   6.5.1    Another spot to add to the FAQ about the Persistence mechanism x- 10  min   CS   6.5.2    ActionBody may be logically the same as ActionFileManager.
+x- 02  min   KB   4.2      clarify that package contains both Functions and EEs _- 03  min   CS   5.1.2    Note the we still use *.oal for error markers, so this section could conflict x- 04  min   LS   5.1.3    Clarify that the xtext editor is a reference to the MASL editor and not part of this work x- 05  min   BM   5.2      Make this section a link or copy it and add it to our FAQ as "What is a PMC?" x- 06  min   CS   6.3      "created on load," > "created on load;" x- 07  min   BM   6.3      Clarify... does it create all files on first entry, or only the one(s) that are needed? x- 08  min   BM   6        Consider re-ordering the points in this section for readability x- 09  min   BM   6.5.1    Another spot to add to the FAQ about the Persistence mechanism x- 10  min   CS   6.5.2    ActionBody may be logically the same as ActionFileManager.
 Consider this. x- 11  min   BM   6.5.1    Add a brief description of the interaction with file_io.pei.sql and stream.pei.sql x- 12  min   KB   6.6      Clarify is component means Persistable Model Component or xtUML Component